quantumlib/Cirq/docs/noise.md

 These asymmetric depolarizing channel represents probabilistically selecting one of three Pauli gates to apply or doing nothing to the state.
-This is implemented via a `_mixture_` method so that monte carlo simulation with a wave function simulator can be used.
+This is implemented via a `_mixture_` method so that a Monte Carlo simulation with a wave function simulator can be used.

-Specifically this channel implements the evolution
+This channel implements the evolution

 ![Asymmetric depolarizing channel: $\rho \rightarrow (1-p_x-p_y-p_z) \rho + p_x X \rho X + p_y Y \rho Y + p_z Z \rho Z$](resources/AsymmetricDepolarizingChannelDef.gif)